← all posts

 Result: the client connected fine to the server over the private tunnel, but then got told to open a second connection to the public IP for the data transfer — a public IP that no longer accepts anything on that port.
 Changing that advertised address to match the private IP was enough to fix it.

-That’s the classic gotcha with FTP behind NAT or a VPN — the protocol was designed in a world where every machine had a single public IP, and it still shows today.
+That is the classic gotcha with FTP behind NAT or a VPN — the protocol was designed in a world where every machine had a single public IP, and it still shows today.

 Widening the recipe

-Once the method was validated on FTP, it got reused for other services Ludo only ever needs to reach from home: the internal DNS admin interface, the reverse proxy dashboard, and the video-surveillance NVR.
+Once the method was validated on FTP, she got reused for other services Ludo only ever needs to reach from home: the internal DNS admin interface, the reverse proxy dashboard, and the video-surveillance NVR.
 Same principle every time: point the domain name at the private IP instead of the public one, verify it works over the tunnel, then only remove the public firewall rule.

 Takeaways